yaali-annar/yaali-annar-com/src/articles/thai-script.md

 Certain vowels, like /e/, /ɛ/, and /ɔ/, are inherently long.
 The ะ (Nom Nang) marker is needed to "close" the syllable, often implying a glottal stop.
 In closed syllables, ◌็ (Mai Taikhu) is used to shorten these inherently long vowels.

-_Note_: The symbol _◌อะ_ is not used for short /ɔ/ in open syllables; instead, เ◌าะ represents short /ɔ/, and เ◌า without Nom Nang signifies the sound /aw/.
+The symbol ◌อะ is not used for short /ɔ/ in open syllables; instead, เ◌าะ represents short /ɔ/, and เ◌า without Nom Nang signifies the sound /aw/.

 ## Diphthongs